 6. Credit builder loans for bankrupts

-As the name suggests, a credit builder loan helps you rebuild your credit score, which can be extremely helpful if you’ve filed for bankruptcy.
-With this loan, you make payments to the lender and receive the loan funds after you make your payments.
-Some lenders, like Refresh Financial, do not do credit checks.
+As the name suggests, a credit builder loan helps you rebuild your credit score, which can be helpful if you’ve filed for bankruptcy.
+With this loan, you make payments to the lender and receive the loan funds only after you make all your payments.
+So if you need money right now instead of the future, this loan may not be the right fit.
+Lenders that offer credit builder loans include Spring Financial, Innovation Federal Credit Union and Affinity Credit Union.

 Credit builder loans tend to have lower maximum loan amounts at around $1,250 – $10,000, with interest rates generally ranging between 9.5% and 20%.
 Loan terms tend to be shorter, maxing out usually between 6 and 24 months.